Darshnajain11/IPL-data-analysis/README.md

 - IPL2023_Bowler.csv
 - IPL2023_Match_Scoreboard.csv

+## Key Insights
+- Gujarat Titans had the most wins in IPL 2023.
+- Faf du Plessis and Shubman Gill dominated the batting leaderboard.
+- Rashid Khan led the bowling charts with the most wickets.

 > Note: Data is assumed to be sourced from public or internship sources.
 Not included here if proprietary.

 ## Author